-If you rely on the information in a TDS you are responsible for ensuring by independent verification its accuracy, currency and completeness.
-The Department of Planning Transport and Infrastructure (DPTI) cannot guarantee that the information contained in a TDS meets the standards or requirements of legislative requirements.
+- If you rely on the information in a TDS you are responsible for ensuring, by independent verification, its accuracy, currency and completeness.
+DPTI cannot guarantee that the information contained in a TDS meets the standards or requirements of legislative requirements.

 - A TDS is not an exhaustive list of tasks or obligations that may be required and is generally generic in nature.
 DPTI does not oblige the user of a TDS to rely on it to the exclusion of other sources of information.
 For example, manufacturer’s requirements may need to be followed for additional and / or alternative tasks and for additional and / or alternative servicing frequencies.
 You should always check the primary source of information such as the Australian Standards, manufacturer’s specifications, legislation and other standards before undertaking any work to which a schedule may apply.

 - You must apply appropriate risk management principles and carry out all tasks in accordance with obligations under the Work Health and Safety Act 2012.

 - You must not use a TDS unless you meet the specific competency requirements for preventative maintenance servicing works and are capable of applying the TDS to your trade or area of expertise.
 A TDS is only to be used by people who are specifically instructed by DPTI to use them and only for work undertaken in South Australia.